-The holiday season is when most people ponder all the things they’re thankful for, but it is especially important for Christians to cultivate an attitude of gratitude and thankfulness throughout the year.
-The Bible encourages believers to thank the Lord regardless of life circumstances, with gratitude serving as a central theme in the human experience.
+The Bible — and specifically, Bible verses about thanksgiving and gratitude — encourages believers to thank the Lord regardless of life circumstances, with gratefulness serving as a central theme in the human experience.

 LOOKING FOR HOPE?
 Watch Uplifting Movies and TV Shows Right Now on PureFlix.com